 Member Resources Regarding NAR Settlement

-Read the special digital supplement (link is external) of REALTOR® Magazine with 16 pages of important content that will dispel misinformation about the proposed settlement.
+Read the special digital supplement of REALTOR® Magazine with 16 pages of important content that will dispel misinformation about the proposed settlement.
 It also includes valuable resources that help separate litigation facts from fiction, debunk myths, and help explain the importance of a written buyer agreement.

 The settlement is still subject to final court approval, and plaintiffs have requested a hearing on final approval of the settlement to be held on November 26, 2024.
 For a more comprehensive view of what’s ahead, please see an estimated timeline here.